Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 To configure streaming from Amplitude to Braze, you need the following information from Braze.

-- **Braze REST API Endpoint**: The Braze endpoint for REST operations.
+- **Braze API Endpoint**: The Braze endpoint for REST operations.
 See the [Braze documentation](https://www.braze.com/docs/api/basics/#endpoints) for help determining your endpoint.
-- **REST API Key**: The Braze REST API key used for authentication.
+- **Braze API Key**: The Braze API key used for authentication.
 See the [Braze documentation](https://www.braze.com/docs/api/basics/#rest-api-key) for help locating your API key.
-- **Braze Application API Key**: The Braze App Identifier for the app receiving Amplitude events.
+- **Braze App ID**: The Braze App ID for the app receiving Amplitude events.
 See the [Braze documentation](https://www.braze.com/docs/api/identifier_types/#the-app-identifier-api-key) for help locating your app ID.

 ### Create a new sync